920anish/920-card/README.md

 # Next.js Card App with Spotify Integration

-This is a simple Next.js application that displays a personalized card with information from the Spotify API.
+This is a simple Next.js application that displays a personalized card with information from the Spotify API

 ## Features